Personnel Policy Manual

 Non-payroll employees and branch librarians should give as much notice as possible to the Director of an impending resignation, but need to follow the requirements of their own hiring authorities.

-A branch substitute should notify the branch librarian at least two weeks prior to resignation.
-The branch librarian should notify the Director immediately.
+A branch substitute should notify the branch librarian and the District Director at least two weeks prior to resignation.

 Enrollment in the retirement plan is effective on the first day of the month following completion of three months of employment.
 Eligibility and the amounts of the District’s contribution are outlined under Benefits in this manual.